Telefonica offers spectrum to rivals for E-Plus deal - sources

 Telefonica declined to comment.

-The 8.6-billion-euro (7.1-billion-pound) deal is seen as key for the telecoms industry which wants more mergers to offset falling revenues, with some executives warning against onerous demands from regulators in return for their approval.
+The 8.6-billion-euro ($11.9 billion) deal is seen as key for the telecoms industry which wants more mergers to offset falling revenues, with some executives warning against onerous demands from regulators in return for their approval.

 Telefonica is offering to lease frequency spectrum in the bandwidth above 2 Gigahertz to mobile network operators, with the proposal covering 100 cities in Germany, one of the sources said, speaking on condition of anonymity.